AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Response times

-Compare the response times of operators in our benchmark:
+Compare the response times of operators:

 • The gray line in the center represents the median response time.